materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ```python
 result = get_output_values(self.simulationPath)
 ```
-get the dictionary _result_ so that each piece of result can be called by using keys.
+gets the dictionary _result_ so that each piece of result can be called by using keys.
 Now, an empty dlite object is created.
 In the init method of that class we provide the object _SimPARTIXOutput_ the content of which is displayed here again
 ```python
 class SimPARTIXOutput:
     def __init__(self, temperature, group, state_of_matter):